 Next comes the task of prepping the log cabin exterior walls for cleaning.
 This step is important regardless of the type of finish your logs have.

 To prep your walls, you’ll need to remove any loose dirt, cobwebs and any other build-up like moss on your log cabin exterior walls using a brush.
 These dry, loose materials can also easily be blown away with a leaf blower.
+You’ll also need to get any dirt around log cabin shutters and doors.

 Once you’ve removed the dry build-up, it’s time to focus on the tougher stains.
 If there are any mildew, mould or algae growths on your logs, mix up a solution of one part bleach to three parts water and apply it.